Alcohol Abuse Disorder and its Treatment

 Most treatment programs for alcohol addiction begin with detoxification, the process of eliminating the alcohol from the body.
 This procedure should be done under the control of health professionals.
 Medically monitored detox programs keep an eye on someone’s vital signs while they go through withdrawal to ensure their safety.

 Right after detox treatment with therapy and possibly medication should follow.
-Treatment centers are designed to provide support in the form of individual therapy, group therapy and educational classes, where patients can explore their reasons behind their excess alcohol consumption, as well as what they can do to overcome their abusive behavior.
+Treatment centers provide support in the form of individual therapy, group therapy, and educational classes, where patients can explore the reasons behind their excess alcohol consumption, as well as what they can do to overcome their abusive behavior.

 Inpatient treatment allows patients to receive care in a structured, controlled environment.
 It’s very beneficial since the home environment often supports alcohol abuse in some way.
-Inpatient treatment plan is individualized and combines therapies, nutrition and counseling for a well-balanced approach to recovery.
+The inpatient treatment plan is individualized and combines therapies, nutrition, and counseling for a well-balanced approach to recovery.

 At Hathaway Recovery, we will ensure your safety during alcohol detox and treatment with 24/7 monitoring from an experienced staff of licensed professionals.